 If a database is replicated (because running in either replication mode or master/slave mode), performing a SELECT query on any server will return the same result.
 Pgpool-II takes advantage of the replication feature in order to reduce the load on each PostgreSQL server.
 It does that by distributing SELECT queries among available servers, improving the system's overall throughput.
 In an ideal scenario, read performance could improve proportionally to the number of PostgreSQL servers.
 Load balancing works best in a scenario where there are a lot of users executing many read-only queries at the same time.

-If one of database servers goes down or becomes unreachable, Pgpool-II will detaches it and continues operations using rest of database servers.
-There are some sophisticated features which help the automated fail over including timeout and retries.
+If one of the database servers goes down or becomes unreachable, Pgpool-II will detach it and will continue operations by using the rest of database servers.
+There are some sophisticated features that help the automated failover including timeouts and retries.

 Pgpool-II can manage multiple PostgreSQL servers.
 Activating the replication feature makes it possible to create a real time backup on 2 or more PostgreSQL clusters, so that the service can continue without interruption if one of those clusters fails.
 Pgpool-II has built-in replication (native replication).
 However user can use external replication features including streaming replication of PostgreSQL.